Pandora-IsoMemo/iso-data/README.md

 ## Add a New Data Source

+There are two ways to define a new data source:

+1. data source retrieved from a **mySql database**
-To add a new data source from a **database** or from a **file** one must execute one of the following functions:
+2. data source retrieved from a **local or remote file**

+Executing one of the functions

 - `createNewDBSource()` or
-- `createNewFileSource()`, respectively.
+- `createNewFileSource()`

-Executing one of the two function calls will automatically:
+will automatically:

 1. create a new file `R/02-<datasource>.R`,
 2. define a new function `extract.<datasource>` in the new file `R/02-<datasource>.R`,